Swarthe/gog-guru/README.md

 # GOG Guru

+- Run `python run.py`
-- Enter budget and games/tags you like.
+- Enter words pertaining to games you might like (e.g. space, rogue, zombie).
+- Select constraints (language and OS)
 - See games you might like

 ## Implementation